Skip to content

 1. Allocating space for the LUKS partition

-LUKS partitions can be created either from disk paritions or from a file.
+LUKS partitions can be created either from disk partitions or from a file.

 From a file